 The Food Collection for the Greater Pittston Food Pantry is an ongoing gift to the less fortunate in our communities.
 The Pantry is located on William St. in Pittston and is a program of the Care and Concern Ministry.
-Hunger doesn’t end with the holidays and winter is especially hard on those who rely on temporary assistance.
-Please continue to bring non-perishable items to church and place in the containers at both entrances.
+Hunger doesn’t end with the holidays please continue to bring non-perishable items to church and place in the containers at both entrances.
 The recipients are most grateful for your generosity.
 Thanks to all who continue to bring in items for the Food Bank.

 Hospitals, Nursing Homes & Shut-Ins

 If any parishioner wants to receive Communion or a visit from either Fr.
 McKernan or a Minister of Communion, please contact the parish office.
 We would like to be notified if you are in the hospital, nursing home, or at home ill and are unable to attend Mass.
 Be sure to list St. Monica's Parish as your home Parish.
 Homebound parishioners can watch the Mass celebrated daily on TV on EWTN and the Catholic Channel from the Cathedral in Scranton.